Chuseuiti/CloudControlSandbox/readme.md

 ### Central Unit

 Module containing the scalability algorithms.
-As an example, the algorithms developed for the article submited to ICCAC 2017 will be uploaded.
+As an example, the algorithms developed for the article submited to ICCAC 2017.

 ### Computing Resources